Principality of Volhynia: History

 The Principality of Volhynia along with her sister state, the Principality of Halych were formed by sons of the ruling Rurikid clan in Kiev.
-Following the fragmentation of Kievan Rus', the principality achieved autonomy in 1154.
+Iziaslav Mstislavich, the grandson of Vladimir Monomakh, moved to Volodymyr and started ruling it as his own possession, defeating a number of attempts to restore control by Kyivan princes.
+After Iziaslav's death in 1154, his son Mstislav defeated another attempt to bring his land under Kyiv's control.

+After Mstislav's death, the principality was divided between his sons, one of whom, Roman, managed to reunite the land under his rule.
 Following the death of the prince of Halych Volodymyr Yaroslavovych in 1199, the Halych line of the Rurikid family had become extinct and the prince of Volhynia, Roman the Great annexed the principality, moved his seat to the city of Old Halych and formed the united Kingdom of Galicia-Volhynia.